bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

 - already partially in use for organization collections - we would be refining and then expanding that use
-- handlers provide good encapsulation of authorization logic, separate to other concerns and separate to the `AuthorizationService` itself
+- handlers provide good encapsulation of authorization logic, separate to other concerns and separate to the `AuthorizationService` implementation itself
 - the fixed `AuthorizationService` interface (accepting only the user, the resource, and the operations) enforces a consistent usage across our internal teams
+- teams can write and own their own handlers
 - flexibly supports additional sources of authorization (e.g. scoped user API keys) by defining additional handlers